notfrancoistm/notfrancoistm/README.md

 </h1>

 <h3>
-  I'm a full-stack Javascript developer by passion here in belgium 🇧🇪
+  I'm a web developer by passion here in belgium 🇧🇪
 </h3>

 <div>